AnyFetch/gcontacts-provider.anyfetch.com/README.md

-# Google Contact Cluestr Provider
+# Google Contacts Cluestr Provider
 > Visit http://cluestr.com for details about Cluestr.

 Cluestr provider for contacts stored in Google Contacts.